 |LRSC||Positive selection of target cells||CD8 is predominantly expressed on cytotoxic T cells.
 Allows direct processing of an entire LRSC (up to 40 mL) without density centrifugation and includes the needed columns.||Yes**||StraightFrom LRSC CD8 MicroBead Kit, human|

-CD8+ T cells isolated from buffy coat without any sample preparation.
+CD8+ T cells isolated from buffy coat without any sample preparation prior to cell separation.
 A human buffy coat sample was processed using the StraightFrom Buffy Coat CD8 MicroBead Kit and the MultiMACS Cell24 Separator Plus with the Single-Column Adapter and Whole Blood Columns.
 Cells were fluorescently stained with CD3-PE, CD8‑APC, as well as CD45‑VioBlue® and analyzed by flow cytometry on the MACSQuant® Analyzer.
-Cells were triggered via CD45-VioBlue, cell debris and dead cells were excluded from the analysis based on scatter signals and propidium iodide fluorescence.
+Cells were triggered via CD45-VioBlue.
+Cell debris and dead cells were excluded from the analysis based on scatter signals and propidium iodide fluorescence.

 Untouched CD8+ T cells isolated from whole blood.
-EDTA-anticoagulated blood samples were processed using the MACSxpress CD8 T Cell Isolation Kit, a MACSmix™ Tube Rotator, and a MACSxpress Separator.
-The isolated cells were fluorescently stained with CD45- VioBlue, CD3-APC, CD8-FITC, and CD56-PE, and then analyzed by flow cytometry on the MACSQuant Analyzer.
+EDTA-anticoagulated blood samples were processed using the MACSxpress Whole Blood CD8 T Cell Isolation Kit, a MACSmix™ Tube Rotator, and a MACSxpress Separator.
+The isolated cells were fluorescently stained with CD45-VioBlue, CD3-APC, CD8-FITC, and CD56-PE, and then analyzed by flow cytometry on the MACSQuant Analyzer.
 Cell debris, non-leukocytes, and dead cells were excluded from the analysis based on CD45 expression, scatter signals, and propidium iodide fluorescence.